 No – regular iCloud only backs up the app with enrolment data but without personal vault data inside it.
 Vault data must be backed up separately from the FaceCrypt menu options.

 No. You can use a pattern or a password or a combination of both for your preferred access method.
+You can also use Touch ID together with Face Recognition.
 You are offered a choice when you launch FaceCrypt the first time.

-FaceCrypt offers you a number of different options how you access the vault, including Pattern Match and Password.
-You do not even have to use Facial Recognition.
+FaceCrypt offers you a number of different authentication options to access the vault, including Pattern Match, Password and, if your device supports it, you can use Touch ID.
+You do not even have to use Face Recognition.